We live in soft times.

 When I say, that, I am referring to the many times in the world where human beings found themselves besieged by real and present danger.
 In comparison, the modern world seems positively boring.
 Men of my generation have never been required to fight.
 Our ancestors two generations back were not so lucky.
 My mom’s brother was killed in World War II, and her dad fought in World War I. My Grandma’s brother suffered the lifelong effects of Chlorine gas in the trenches in that same war.
 We never heard much about those conflicts.
 They were considered necessary, commonplace and to be forgotten as soon as possible.

 The family military history goes back even further than that.
 My Grandma’s dad was decorated in the Nile Expedition of the Second Boer War, under Lord Kitchener.
-It is hard to imagine that he was going hand-to-hand with the kind of natives you only now see depicted in old movies, with face painting, headdresses, spears and a taste for blood.
+A working class Englishman was suddenly placed up alongside a flotilla of Canadian Metis voyageurs, to save Lord Wolseley from the Moslem Madhi uprising that trapped him in Khartoum.
+You could not imagine a more exotic posting.
+He was going hand-to-hand with the kind of natives you only now see depicted in old movies.
 My grandmother had some of that military equipment in her attic, and when she moved from her house, got rid of it.
 Who after all, would want those junky old helmets and swords?

 The thing which sticks with me is that my great grandfather fought a real enemy who could be seen with his own eyeballs.
 You could have no doubt of intent if a Zulu or a Boer was coming at you.
 Still, he lost a later battle against a more formidable foe: the imaginary one.
 Trying to make a go of it in the dirty thirties in the dustbowl that was Saskatchewan, he one day walked away from his farm and never came back.
 It has crossed my mind that perhaps he was suffering from the effects of Post Traumatic Stress, a thing which was never diagnosed back in those days.
 You were expected simply to put on the stiff upper lip and get on with your life.

 Still, an imaginary enemy is much more frightening than a visible one.
-The most clever enemy is the one who masquerades in front of your face with flattery, guile, and no trace of ill intent.
-It is why the Arabs have a saying, “Keep your friends close, and your enemies closer.”
-Proximity is everything.
 Think of the horror movie that scared you the most.
 Chances are you only saw shadowy hints at what kind of evil lurked behind the scenes.
 That imaginary monster under your bed is a universal fear of the unknown, and for good reason.
 To know your enemy holds a kind of power.
-To not know your enemy leave you helpless.
+To not know your enemy leaves you helpless.

 Real conflict can actually take you out of your head and make you sleep better at night.
 Think of those in the Blitz in London, who very quickly lost their fear when the bombings became a daily thing.
 They tended to go about their lives amidst the rubble because they knew their enemy and they harboured no false illusions whatsoever.
 They were in it to win, and to live.
 Enemy be damned.